tidyverse/tidyverse.org/content/blog/webr-0-1-0/index.md

 WebR aims to provide that same experience for Jupyter notebooks based on R. As part of the initial release of webR, we are also releasing a [webR kernel for JupyterLite](https://github.com/r-wasm/jupyterlite-webr-kernel), allowing users to write and execute reproducible Jupyter notebooks for R directly in the web browser.

-A JupyterLite instance with the webR kernel available can be found at <https://dqdbfx49kw9ym.cloudfront.net/>, along with a sample R Jupyter notebook demonstrating a reproducible report.
+A JupyterLite instance with the webR kernel available can be found at <https://jupyter.r-wasm.org/>, along with a sample R Jupyter notebook demonstrating a reproducible report.

 <a href="jupyter.png" target="_blank">![A screenshot showing the webR JupyterLite kernel](jupyter.png)</a>

 The JupyterLite kernel for R is still in the early stages of development and [includes some limitations](https://github.com/r-wasm/jupyterlite-webr-kernel#limitations), but the core infrastructure is in place with the release of webR.

-### R Packages
+### R packages

 R has a rich history of user-created extensions through the use of R packages.
 Most packages are a combination of R and C or C++ code, and so many packages must be compiled from source for the system they are running on.
 Unfortunately, it is not possible to install packages in this way in webR.
 Such an installation process would require an entire C/C++ to WebAssembly compiler toolchain running in the web page!

 For the moment, downloading pre-compiled Wasm binaries is the only supported way to install packages in webR.
 A pre-installed `webr` support package provides a helper function <code>webr::install()</code> which can be used to install packages from a CRAN-like repository.
 As part of the webR release we have provided a small repository of binary R packages compiled for Wasm, publicly hosted with URL `https://repo.r-wasm.org/`.

-## Using WebR in Your Own Projects
+## Using webR in your own projects

 WebR aims to be as quick and easy to use as possible for those familiar with JavaScript web development.
-While a short introduction to using webR follows in this blog post, we think the best way to get up and running is by reading the Getting Started section of the [webR documentation](https://webr.quarto.pub/docs/).
+While a short introduction to using webR follows in this blog post, we think the best way to get up and running is by reading the Getting Started section of the [webR documentation](https://docs.r-wasm.org/webr/latest/).
 The documentation goes into further detail about how to download webR, technical requirements for serving web pages that use webR, and provides more detailed examples.

 ### Downloading and using webR from npm

-For a project with dependencies managed by npm, then [webR JavaScript package](https://www.npmjs.com/package/@r-wasm/webr) can be installed by using the command,
+For a project with dependencies managed by npm, the [webR JavaScript package](https://www.npmjs.com/package/@r-wasm/webr) can be installed by using the command,

 ``` bash
 npm i @r-wasm/webr